Shenyang J-6: Air to Air Combat

 Throughout the war, the F-6 flew 650 Air Defence sorties in which they shot down approximately 8 Indian warplanes while damaging 2 more.

-On 4 December 1971, Flight Lieutenant Javaid Latif of the No. 23 Squadron shot down an Su-7 over Risalewala Airfield while Flying Officer Qazi Javed of the No. 25 Squadron shot down a Hawker Hunter over Mianwali Airfield.
+On 4 December 1971, Flight Lieutenant Javaid Latif of No. 23 Squadron shot down an Su-7 over Risalewala Airfield while Flying Officer Qazi Javed of No. 25 Squadron shot down a Hawker Hunter over Mianwali Airfield.

-On 5 December 1971, Wing Commander Saad Hatmi (the Officer Commanding of the No. 25 Squadron) and his wingman Flight Lt.
+On 5 December 1971, Wing Commander Saad Hatmi (the Officer Commanding of No. 25 Squadron) and his wingman Flight Lt.
 Shahid Raza shot down 2 Indian Hunters near Sakesar.

 On 7 December 1971, Flight Lt.
-Atiq Sufi of the No. 11 Squadron shot down an Su-7 near Samba.
+Atiq Sufi of No. 11 Squadron shot down an Su-7 near Samba.

 On 8 December 1971, Wing Commander Hashmi shot down a Su-7 which was attacking the Risalewala Airfield.

 On 14 December 1971, Flight Lieutenant Amir Sharif of No. 11 Squadron claimed to have shot down a superior IAF MiG-21 over Shakargarh.